Parent Advocacy Paid Off

 Protests April 29, 2022

 A group of concerned parents is exploring possible legal actions to challenge the BC governments changes to autism funding and programming.
 The legal firm of Arvay Finlay has been retained to explore options for a legal challenge.
+While the Funding is currently restored, we still need to make sure behaviour intervention is protected.
 We will be dating parents on this website as this legal work unfolds.

 Must keep Individualized Funding